certara/pyDarwin/docs/Overview.rst

 Random Forest
 -------------------------

+`Random Forest <https://en.wikipedia.org/wiki/Random_forests>`_ consist of spliting the data (the "goodness" of each model in this case) thus continuously dividing the search space into "good" and "bad" regions.
+As before, the initial divisions are random, but become increasingly well informated a real values for the fitness/reward of models is included.

 .. _GBRT_desc:

 Gradient Boosted Random Tree
 ------------------------------

+`Gradient Boosted Random Tree <https://towardsdatascience.com/decision-trees-random-forests-and-gradient-boosting-whats-the-difference-ae435cbb67ad>`_ are similar to Random forests, but may increase the precision of the tree building by progresively building the tree, and calculating a gradient of the reward/fitness WRT each decision.

 .. [#f1] Wade JR, Beal SL, Sambol NC.
 1994  Interaction between structural, statistical, and covariate models in population pharmacokinetic analysis.
 J Pharmacokinet Biopharm.
 22(2):165-77

 .. [#f2] PAGE 30 (2022) Abstr 10091 [https://www.page-meeting.org/?abstract=10091]

 .. [#f3] PAGE 30 (2022) Abstr 10053 [https://www.page-meeting.org/default.asp?abstract=10053]

 File Structure and Naming